Ng Shui Meng: “I’m sure the truth will come out.”

 However, I shall not mince words here: your use of parallelism in your write-up to make a case for Sombath is unfair and out of kilter.
 Quote: ‘people had been disappeared/detained by the state, with the fall-out being a climate of fear and the suppression of activism and civil society.’
 In so phrasing it in such a scattershot manner, you have painted Singapore and Laos with the same broad brush.
-Needless to say, there is plainly no moral equivalence between official acts of detaining suspects for further processing and making disappear in a blink adversaries forever (or for that matter feeding them with polonium-laced sandwiches as is popular in Putin’s Russia.)
+Needless to say, there is plainly no moral equivalence between official acts of detaining suspects for further processing and making political adversaries disappear forever in a blink [or for that matter, feeding them with polonium-laced sandwiches as is popular in Putin’s Russia.]

 Per Wiki, Laos is a hellhole where ‘prominent civil society advocates, human rights defenders, political and religious dissidents and Hmong refugees have disappeared at the hand of Lao military and security forces.’; wherefore I previously cited well-documented abuses of the Hmong to spotlight the ruthlessness of that Communist regime.

-So ma’am, the bottom line: it is an inappropriate syzygy for comparison.
-Your parallel reference to fear, intimidation, suppression and such would be appropriately and tellingly employed otherwise had you juxtaposed Laos and Russia alongside each other as examples.
+So ma’am, the bottom line: unhappily, you have resorted to an inappropriate syzygy for comparison.
+Your parallel reference to fear, intimidation, suppression and such would be appropriately and tellingly employed otherwise, had you juxtaposed, for instance, Laos and Russia alongside each other as examples.
 Unfortunately your bias in the above piece did show through even though you may not have intended it as such.
 I thought I need to call you out on that.